-Rector’s Palace is a historic monument and “one of the most impressive buildings in Dubrovnik”.
-The cultural museum’s breathtaking environment is perfect for displaying the Republic of Ragusa’s artistic and historical heritage.
+The Rector’s Palace is a historic monument and “one of the most impressive buildings in Dubrovnik”.
+The cultural museum’s breathtaking environment is perfect for displaying Republic of Ragusa artistic and historical heritage.

-Since there are few tourists this time of year, I almost had the museum to myself.
-It’s one of the most beautiful buildings I’ve seen – inside and out!
-As usual the massive amount of information displayed seemed slightly overwhelming.
-I need a second visit to caption photographs of the paintings.
+The museum is one of the most beautiful buildings I’ve seen in Croatia – inside and out!
+Th museum was uncrowded since there are few tourists at this time of year.
+The amount of information on display was slightly overwhelming, so I need another visit to caption photographs of the paintings.

 The architecture represents Gothic, Renaissance, and Baroque styles with details from Greek Mythology.

-Capitals of the stone pillars around the entrance exhibit flowers, animals, and Greek mythological motifs.
+Capitals of the stone pillars around the entrance exhibit Greek mythological motifs, flowers, and animals.
 Other than a fascination for Greece, it’s unknown why the artists carved Greek myths onto the pillars.

-The museum has three levels.
-The ground floor includes archives, a courtyard, prison dungeon, courtrooms, ammunition stores, medieval church art, and a small chapel.
-The mezzanine has a collection of coins, seals, weights, and watches.
+The museum is on three levels.
+The ground floor has archives, a prison dungeon, courtyard, courtrooms, ammunition stores, medieval church art, and a small chapel.
+The mezzanine features a collection of coins, seals, and watches.

-The rectors lived upstairs where there’s a permanent exhibition of beautiful paintings by Italian masters and a portrait of Croatian artist Mihailo Hamzić.
-Hamzić was a member of the Dubrovnik Painters School from the 16th century.
-Dubrovnik was a center for art in the Mediterranean, and the government invited foreign masters to move there to enhance their churches and monuments.
+The rectors lived on the top level where there’s a permanent exhibition of paintings by Italian masters and a portrait of Croatian artist Mihailo Hamzić.
+Hamzić was a member of the 16th century Dubrovnik Painters School, a center for art in the Mediterranean.
+The government invited foreign masters to move there to enhance churches and monuments.

 Interesting furniture displayed includes a writing desk by Italian Baroque painter and printmaker Luko Giordan.
-There are displays of everyday items dating between the 16th and 19th centuries.
+There are displays of everyday items from the 16th and 19th centuries.
 The Rector’s Rococo bedroom is on the south side.

 Baroque Staircase and Miho Pracat

-The baroque staircase in the courtyard was built after the 1667 Dubrovnik earthquake when “the entire city was almost destroyed and around 5,000 people killed”.
+The baroque staircase in the courtyard was built after the 1667 earthquake, when “the city was almost destroyed and over 5,000 people killed”.
 A stone version of the Republic’s coat of arms is visible at the base of the staircase.

-The center of the staircase features a statue of Miho Pracat, a Dubrovnik shipowner from the 16th century revered for his bravery and generosity.
-It’s the “only statute dedicated to a common citizen built during the Republic”.
+The center of the staircase features a statue of Miho Pracat, a shipowner from the 16th century revered for his bravery and generosity.
+It’s the “only statue dedicated to a common citizen built during the Republic”.

 After his death, Croatian shipowner Miho Pracat left all his wealth to charity.

-During one of his voyages Pracat broke a pirate siege.
+During one voyage Pracat broke a pirate siege.
 This brave act “caught the attention of Charles the Fifth” – ruler of the Holy Roman Empire, Spanish Empire, and the former Duchy of Burgundy.
 This connection enabled Pracat to “bring back ships loaded with corn to hungry citizens.
-Allegedly he spent a portion of his wealth to free Christians captured by the Ottoman empire”.
+He allegedly spent a portion of his wealth to free Christians captured by the Ottoman empire”.